What the law means for you

 Saving money on health insurance

-If you buy a health plan on an exchange, you may be able to save on monthly premiums.
+If you buy a health plan on a public exchange, you may be able to save on monthly premiums.
 If you qualify, the government will pay part of your premium for you.
 This is called a premium tax credit.
 The amount of this payment is based on your estimated income and household size.

 If you receive a premium tax credit, you’ll need to file form 8962 with your federal income taxes.